Doncic, Powell lead Mavericks past Embiid-less 76ers, 109-91

 Powell was 5 of 6 from the field and had four of his season-high 12 rebounds in the third quarter, when the Mavericks outscored the 76ers 32-16 to turn a nine-point deficit into a 73-66 lead that grew to a 21-point margin in the fourth.

+Tobias Harris had 20 points and 10 rebounds, but Philadelphia shot 24% (5 of 21) in the third quarter.

+“That was the change of the game, was the third quarter,” Harris said.
+“All throughout the game we had good looks.
+Third quarter, we missed a bunch in a row.”

-It was Dallas’ seventh straight game, and possibly last, without its big man, Kristaps Porzingis.
-The 7-foot-3 Latvian has been out with right knee soreness, not the same knee he injured in his final game with the New York Knicks.
+It was Dallas’ seventh straight game, and possibly last, without Porzingis.
+The 7-foot-3 Latvian has been out with right knee soreness – not the same knee he injured in his final game with the New York Knicks.
+Coach Rick Carlisle said he could play on the upcoming two-game trip to California.

+“It’s a great way to end the homestand,” Carlisle said.
+“We would have loved to have won another game or two.
+But we are where we are.”

-Doncic had another rough shooting night after ripping his jersey in frustration against the Lakers.
-The 20-year-old phenom going 4 of 15 but hitting 10 of 12 free throws.
-The NBA leader in triple-doubles with 11 had eight rebounds.
+Doncic had another rough shooting night after ripping his jersey in frustration against the Lakers, going 4 of 15 but hitting 10 of 12 free throws.
+The 2019 Rookie of the Year, this year’s NBA leader with 11 triple-doubles, had eight rebounds.

-Ben Simmons had 11 points and 11 assists but was held scoreless in the second half as the Sixers lost their second straight in Texas.
+Ben Simmons had 11 points and 11 assists but was held scoreless in the second half.
+The 76ers hoisted 98 shots but finished at 38%.

+“It was a tale of two halves for sure,” coach Brett Brown said.
+“To have 19 more shots than a team, you wouldn’t think when you look back down and looked at the score that it was going to equal that margin of a loss.”

 TIP-INS